Stay Humble: Life as a Pediatric Nurse

 Yet, as nurses we tend to take this for granted.
 Not every child is that fortunate.
 It’s not uncommon for rooms with cribs to be void of any familial presence.
 And in those cases, us nurses take on that role even more so.

-I love kids and I love what I do.
+I love kids and what I do.
 What I might love most about my job (other than being the best form of birth control out there) is that it never ceases to humble me.
-Which permeates through every other aspect of my life.
+Which permeates through every aspect of my life, within the world of healthcare and outside.

 “What I might love most about my job is that it never ceases to humble me.”